 Have opportunities to research the literature to answer clinical questions at the point of care.

 Being involved in patient education.

 Spending time with other healthcare professionals to understand their roles and responsibilities.

 You will receive regular feedback on your performance.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in Rheumatology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Rheumatology.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.